albertllousas/simple-cqrs-with-es/readme.md

 - Domain objects should generate events when it's state changes.
 - Domain objects should be able to be reconstructed from an event stream.
 - We will need an event-store.
-- Our repositories will now `get` and `save` aggregates, but under the hood it will be just streams of events.
+- Our repositories will just `get` and `save` aggregates, but under the hood it will be streams of events.
-- And more, check the links for more information about event sourcing.
+- And more implications and complexities ... check the links at the end for more information about event sourcing.

 These are the events that we will handle: `TodoListCreated`, `TaskAdded`, `TaskFinished`, `TodoListFinished`